 Skills of Dynamic Stability: A Google X Perspective

-Astro Teller CEO of Google X shares one of the most intriguing idea about learning.
+Astro Teller CEO of Google X shares one of the most intriguing ideas which reinforces this perspective of learning.
 He says

 “I am actually not a huge believer that you have to pick what it is you are going to be an expert at NOW (and) study that really hard and go out and shop that expertise throughout the rest of your life .The bad news is that the stuff you are learning now is going to be fairly irrelevant in 10 years.The good news is that the skill of learning things quickly ,(and) figuring out how to understand the first principles and be able to reconstruct your knowledge even after you forget 90 % of it later ,Those skills are critical for the rest of your life “